lucahost/omi/README.md

   + Upstream failed on macOS due to the code using system defined macros
   + Upstream failed on newer `gcc` versions that had stricter default set
 + Fixed up the GSSAPI implementation to work properly
-  + macOS works with both Kerberos and NTLM auth out of the box as the correct symbols and workflow is being used
+  + macOS works with Kerberos out of the box as the correct symbols and workflow is being used
+  + Technically NTLM auth on macOS can work but only does when running over HTTPS.
+This is due to a fundamental problem with macOS and NTLM when it's wrapped in SPNEGO
   + Ensure the mech set favours Kerberos and only fallsback to NTLM if Kerberos fails
   + Added the `GSS_C_DELEG_POLICY_FLAG` flag to support credential delegation with Kerberos
   + Use `GSS_C_NT_HOSTBASED_SERVICE` with the service `http@<hostname>` principal which works in more situations than before